They don’t call it a newspaper for nothing…

 During the comp, reporters-in-training will:

-• Attend weekly comp seminars
+- Attend weekly comp seminars.

-• Participate in on-going discussions about how to continue to make The Crimson a more diverse and inclusive space.
+- Participate in ongoing discussions about how to continue to make The Crimson a more diverse and inclusive space.

-• Come and join the ranks of The Crimson’s most prestigious board, which has produced the likes of American presidents and Pulitzer Prize winners.
+- Join the ranks of The Crimson’s most prestigious board, which has produced the likes of American presidents and Pulitzer Prize winners.

 SHOWCASED WORK